goskan93/Python/README.md

 # Data_Mining
-Here are some Data Mining Algorithms.
+Here are some Data Mining Algorithms written in Python Language.